Follow our step by step guide to learn how to make easy origami flowers that your kids will love to make and display!

 Furthermore, origami helps to teach your child all about shapes in a practical, hands on activity.
 As you fold and shape your origami flowers encourage your child to identify the shapes they are making with the paper.
 Can they see a triangle?
 A square?
 How does a shape change when it is folded in half?

 Our step by step instructions aim to make this activity super simple, so see how much your child can independently read and recreate.
 Reassure your child that origami takes plenty of practise and have patience as they experiment and discover.
 Even simple origami can be difficult for little ones to pick up straightaway, so be sure to have plenty of spare paper ready and waiting!
 Once they master the origami flower start to freestyle with colours, patterns and shapes to create a beautiful bouquet of paper flowers!
+If you are not done and your kids ask for more you can find the instructions for lovely origami hearts and floating boats on our other pages.

 1 Fold the square in half, diagonally, to make a triangle.